top of page

 RHAU Annual Awards

-Each year at the annual conference of the Rural Health Association of Utah (RHAU), we take the opportunity to recognize five individuals or organizations that have demonstrated exceptional dedication in serving rural Utah.
+Each year at the annual conference of the Rural Health Association of Utah (RHAU), we take the opportunity to recognize individuals and organizations that have demonstrated exceptional dedication in serving rural Utah.
 These awards are carefully tailored to acknowledge the specific roles crucial for the health and well-being of our rural Utah communities.
 We are honored to annually acknowledge these individuals for their consistent efforts and unwavering commitment to enhancing rural healthcare.

-The individuals/organizations selected will be presented with their awards during the RHAU Networking Dinner and Annual Update on Wednesday, November 12, 2025, (Tentative) in St. George, Utah, Time and Location TBD
+The individuals/organizations selected will be presented with their awards during the RHAU Networking Event and Annual Update on Wednesday, November 4, 2026, at 6:00 p.m. at the Dixie Convention Center in St. George, Utah.

 If you have any questions about the Annual Rural Health Association of Utah Awards, please contact us at info@rhau.org.